 - a.
 Price will be paid to Contractor in installments based on completion of work tasks and individual item prices on the Work Write-up attached, and any Change Orders. - b.
 Contractor shall submit all required payment forms to Owner for approval of payment.
 Prior to authorization of payment, the Contractor shall provide lien releases for claims by subcontractors, laborers, and material suppliers involved in the work and/or represented by Contractor's invoices.
 Owner may also request written guarantees and warranties. - c.
 After approval by Owner, Contractor shall submit payment request forms to Self-Help Enterprises, hereinafter referred to as "SHE."
 SHE shall then make payment to the Contractor.
-SHE may, at its option, inspect the work to ensure that it has been satisfactorily completed in accordance with the Contract requirements.
-Should SHE determine that work has not been performed in accordance with the Contract, SHE may, in its sole discretion, withhold or reduce payment in accordance with the terms of the agreement between Owner and SHE.
+SHE will inspect the work to ensure that it has been satisfactorily completed in accordance with the Contract requirements.
+SHE may withhold or reduce payment to the Contractor to the extent that SHE deems such action is necessary in order to protect the lender's security, to satisfy liens or claims of subcontractors, laborers or suppliers, or to assure that the construction is progressing in accordance with the contract and related documents including the plans and specifications and Schedule of Work for the project. - d.

-- d.
 At the time the work is completed, the Contractor shall submit the final pay request along with the recorded Notice of Completion, final building inspection report, insulation certificate, any warranties and guarantees, conditional lien releases, and Section 3 report (for contracts over \$100,000). - e.
 An amount equal to ten percent of the total Contract price, including any Change Orders, will be withheld by Owner and shall be paid to Contractor 35 days after notice of completion has been recorded, final inspection by the jurisdiction's building official and approval by Owner, provided that Contractor is not in default under this Contract.
 Final payment will be subject to withholding any amounts due to Owner for actual costs due to unexcused delays. - f.
-The payment of any progress payment shall not constitute acceptance of defective work or improper material, nor is it a waiver of the warranties or any other remedies to which the Owner may be entitled under the terms of this Contract. - 5.
-Relationship of the Parties to SHE: Work to be performed under this Contract is financed by funds from the Sponsor and administered by SHE.
-Owner is solely responsible for monitoring all work performed under this Contract and enforcing the terms of this Contract.
-SHE shall inspect all work for the purposes of monitoring loan disbursements in accordance with terms of this Contract and enforcing the terms of the loan agreement.
-Inspections performed by SHE are solely for the protection of the lender and solely for the purpose of assuring that the construction is progressing reasonably and that the lender's collateral interest is adequately protected.
-Owner acknowledges that SHE's inspections are not for the purpose of assuring Contractor's compliance with applicable building codes.
-SHE shall not be liable under any circumstances for its failure to discover or require correction by Contractor of work that fails to comply with applicable building codes or for its failure to discover or require correction of any dangerous condition or defective work by contractor or by any subcontractor.
+The payment of any progress payment shall not constitute acceptance of defective work or improper material, nor is it a waiver of the warranties or any other remedies to which the Owner may be entitled under the terms of this Contract - Failure to Commence Work: Failure by the Contractor without lawful excuse to substantially commence work within 20 days from the date specified in the Notice to Proceed is a violation of the Contractors' License Law. - 7.

-SHE shall not, under any circumstances, have any liability either to the Owner or to the Contractor for any disbursement or refusal to approve of any disbursement requested by Contractor.

-- 6. Failure to Commence Work: Failure by the Contractor without lawful excuse to substantially commence work within 20 days from the date specified in the Notice to Proceed is a violation of the Contractors' License Law. - 7.
 Excusable Delays: Contractor shall not be charged with delay in the completion of the work due to: any acts of Owner which cause delay; general strikes; acts of God or the public enemy; unavailability of materials, or casualty beyond Contractor's control, provided, however, that Contractor promptly (within 14 days) notifies Owner, in writing, of the cause of the delay.
 If the facts show the delays to be excusable under the terms of the Contract, the time for completion shall be extended for a period equal to the amount of time due to such delay. - 8.
 Unexcused Delays: The parties agree that the Owner would incur additional expenses as a result of Contractor's unexcused delays in the completion of the work.
 "Additional expenses" shall include but not be limited to housing and storage costs incurred by the owner due to the inability to fully occupy the property.